 And whilst we do understand that our meat-eating choice has a negative effect on the environment, and perhaps on our health, it has not overwhelmed us enough to make us go totally meat-free.

 We don’t even think we would be able to manage a month of going meat-free, hence our start so late into January.
-So we are going to try to not have meat in any of our meals from Monday, January 20th to Saturday 26th.
+So we are going to try to not have meat in any of our meals this month.
 You can follow us on Instagram to watch our progress or lack thereof.

 Is Veganuary Difficult?